engie-group/shaystack/docs/index.md

 <!--TOC-->

-Shift-for-Haystack is a set of API to implement the [Haystack project specification](https://project-haystack.org/).
+Shift-for-Haystack is a set of APgitI to implement the [Haystack project specification](https://project-haystack.org/).
 It's compatible with modern Python with typing, Flask server in data center, Edge (Raspberry?) or in AWS Lambda function.